-The State Water Resources Control Board, Division of Drinking Water (State Board) sets drinking water standards and has determined that Maximum Contaminant Level (MCL) - the highest level of a chlorine is a health concern at certain levels of exposure.
-Chlorine is added to drinking water as a disinfectant to kill bacteria and other disease-causing microorganisms and is also added to provide technologically feasible.
-Secondary MCLs are set to protect the odor, continuous disinfection throughout the distribution system.
-Disinfection is required for both surface water systems and groundwater systems Maximum Contaminant Level Goal (MCLG) - the level of a However, at high doses for extended periods of time, chlorine has been shown to affect blood and the liver in laboratory animals.
+The State Water Resources Control Board, Division of Drinking Water (State Board) sets drinking water standards and has determined that chlorine is a health concern at certain levels of exposure.
+Chlorine is added to drinking water as a disinfectant to kill bacteria and other disease-causing microorganisms and is also added to provide continuous disinfection throughout the distribution system.
+Disinfection is required for both surface water systems and groundwater systems.
+Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes or nose.
+Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.
 The State Board has set a drinking water standard for chlorine to protect against the risk of these adverse effects.
 Drinking water which meets this State Board standard is associated with little to none of this risk and should be considered safe with respect to chlorine.